mattvenn/piffin/reaction_timer/lesson-3.md

 \ ![GPIOs](gpios.png)

-Explain that the controlling an LED is just the first and simplest thing we can control.
-We can use the same technique for controlling motors, though we'd also need some kind of amplifier.
+Explain that the controlling an LED is just the first and simplest thing they can control.
+They can use the same technique for controlling motors, though they'd also need some kind of amplifier.

 ### Extension activities